-(1) A dash joining two phrases or concepts is brailled unspaced from the words that precede and follow it.
+(1) According to Australian formatting conventions, a dash joining two phrases or concepts is brailled unspaced from the words that precede and follow it.
 Refer to Lesson 10 on page 48.
 If the sequence needs to be broken across two braille lines, the braille dash may be positioned either at the end or beginning of the braille line.
 The Lower Sign Rule needs to be considered with lower contractions.